spatial-ucsb/ConceptsOfSpatialInformation/README.md

 application domains.
 The paper describes the underlying theory of spatial information and shows its evolving formal specification.
 An embedding in Python exemplifies access to commonly available implementations of spatial computations.
+For details, see references (Kuhn 2012; Kuhn & Ballatore 2015).

 *Keywords:* spatial computing; domain-specific languages; geographic information science